Deep Reinforcement Learning for Drone Route Optimization in Post-Disaster Road Assessment

+\autoref{fig 11} assesses AEDM on unseen node scales ranging from 200 to 1,000 nodes, with an interval of 200.
+The experimental setup fixes the number of drones at 4 and $p_{\max} = 45$.
+For smaller scales from 200 to 400 nodes that align with training distributions, GC, GC+LS, and AEDM all produce feasible solutions, although Gurobi reaches the time limit and GC produces low quality results.
+GC+LS improves the solution quality over GC but with significantly longer computation time.
+For larger unseen scales from 600 to 1,000 nodes, Gurobi fails to return feasible solutions within the 2,000 second time limit.
+The heuristic methods also struggle.
+GC becomes unstable, and GC+LS requires extremely long computation time while still producing lower quality results.
+AEDM continues to generate solutions within seconds even at 1,000 nodes and produces much higher collected information values than both heuristic baselines.
+These results demonstrate that AEDM scales effectively to large unseen networks where traditional solvers and heuristics become infeasible.

-In summary, this section evaluates AEDM’s robustness across unseen parameter distributions.
-Tests on drone numbers, assessment time limits, and node scales show that unlike Gurobi—limited by long computation time and deteriorating results—AEDM sustains efficiency and quality, proving its superiority for time-critical, large-scale road network assessment tasks.
+In summary, this section evaluates AEDM across unseen parameter distributions including assessment time limits, drone numbers, and node scales.
+Across all settings, AEDM consistently sustains rapid computation and strong solution quality.
+In comparison, Gurobi and the heuristic methods GC and GC+LS exhibit significant limitations, including long computation time, unstable performance, and failure to return solutions for large scale problems.
+These findings confirm the strong generalization capability of AEDM and its practical advantage for time critical and large scale road network assessment tasks.